Renfroe homers, Margot robs Alonso HR as Padres top Mets 3-2

 Renfroe's shot against reliever Tyler Bashlor (0-1) was his ninth of the year and came three days after his game-ending, pinch-hit grand slam sank the Dodgers.

+"He's clutch and has been for a long time," Padres manager Andy Green said.

-The left-handed Strahm pitched two-run ball over 6 1/3 innings.
-He allowed struck out seven and allowed six hits and a walk, ending his streak of four consecutive starts without a free pass.
+The left-handed Strahm pitched two-run ball over 6 1/3 innings relying mostly on his slider and changeup.
+He struck out seven and allowed six hits and a walk, ending his streak of four consecutive starts without a free pass.

-Reyes relieved Strahm and struck out Nido and pinch-hitter Todd Frazier on six pitches to strand two runners.
+Reyes, who arrived Tuesday night from the minors, relieved Strahm and struck out Nido and pinch-hitter Todd Frazier on six pitches to strand two runners.
+He finished with a career-high three strikeouts.

+"We don't have too many guys out there right now that can throw 97-99 mph," Green said of Reyes.
+"And he's really confident in big situations, and he came through for us."

 Wilmer Font started for New York after being acquired from Tampa Bay on Monday, filling in for injured Steven Matz.
 Font pitched two-run ball over four innings, allowing just three hits.